mmurygin/notes/sre/troubleshooting.md

         * document the incident
         * assign Incident Commander, Operation and Communication leads
         * create communication chanell
-1. Follow Incident Response policy.
 1. [Mitigate](#mitigation-technics) [Stop Cascading Failure](#immediate-steps-to-address-cascading-failures)
     * make the system work with current circumstances (stop the bleeding)
+    * **Document what you do**
 1. [Find the root cause](#finding-the-root-cause).
 1. Implement / schedule long term fix
+1. [Write postmortem](#postmortem)
 1. Mitigate the consequences (data loss).

+### Clarify the problem
+1. What are you trying to do?
+1. What steps did you follow?
+1. What was the exprected result?
+1. What was the actual result?

+### Find the reproduction case
-1. [Write postmortem](#postmortem)
+1. Isolate
+1. Segment and reduce

+### Dealing with intermittent issues
-1. Mitigate the consequences
+1. If you could modify the running code:
+    * Add more logs to understand the conditions when issue happens
+1. If code modification is not an option
+    * Turn on debug mode on a software
+1. If above two do not work:
+    * Monitor the environment
+1. If reset helps it's more likely that the issue is conneted with software bug about resource management.
+Because when we restart the machine
+    * we cleanup memory
+    * we cleanup network connections
+    * we cleanup opened file descriptors
+    * we cleanup cache

-## Mitigation Technics
+## Mitigation
+### Technics
 1. Rolling back a bad software push
 1. "Draining" traffic away from an affected cluster/datacenter
+1. Bringing up additional serving capacity
 1. Feature isolation
 1. Blocking or rate-limiting unwanted traffic
-1. Bringing up additional serving capacity

-## Immediate Steps to Address Cascading Failures
+### Immediate Steps to Address Cascading Failures
 1. Increase Resources
 1. Stop Health Check Failures/Deaths
 1. Restart Servers